brandonmcconathy/Algorithms/readme.txt

-Using to practice algorithms and to learn how they work in depth.
+Using to practice algorithms and to learn how they work.

+- Sorting
+  - Bubble Sort
+  - Quick Sort

+- Search
+  - Linear Search
+  - Binary Search